Ivan T. Sanderson: Cryptozoology and the paranormal

 Sanderson was an early follower of Charles Fort.
 Later he became known for writings on topics such as cryptozoology, a word Sanderson coined in the early 1940s, with special attention to the search for lake monsters, sea serpents, Mokèlé-mbèmbé, giant penguins, Yeti, and Sasquatch.

 Sanderson's book Abominable Snowmen argued that there are four living types of abominable snowmen scattered over five continents.
-The book was criticized in the Science journal as unscientific.
+The book was criticized in the journal Science as unscientific.
 The reviewer noted that "unfortunately, the author's concept of what constitutes scientific evidence will scarcely be accepted by most scientists.
 His standards are unbelievably low."
 The reviewer noted how Sanderson relied heavily and uncritically upon anecdotal reports and dubious footprints.

-Sanderson's credibility was damaged with his endorsement of the giant penguin hoax.
-In 1948 (and the next decade), giant three-toed footprints were found at Clearwater Beach in Florida.
-Sanderson proclaimed that the footprints were impossible to fake and were made by a fifteen-foot tall penguin.
+In 1948, Sanderson led a team to investigate claims of giant three-toed footprints at Clearwater Beach in Florida.
+The team determined that the tracks were a hoax with Sanderson declaring on radio, "I can state categorically that these tracks could not be made by some unknown animal."
+Sanderson would later damage his credibility with an endorsement of the hoax by proclaiming that the footprints were impossible to fake and were made by a fifteen-foot tall penguin.
 In 1988, prankster Tony Signorini admitted that with a friend he had made the footprints by a pair of cast iron feet attached to high-top sneakers.

+In the 2020s, writer Daniel Loxton discovered unpublished documents including correspondences between Sanderson and hoaxer Al Williams, who set up the giant penguin hoax with Signorini, showing that Sanderson had been in contact since the beginning of the hoax and that Sanderson invited Williams to be part of the investigation team.
+Additionally, Loxton found Sanderson's original manuscript of More Things with revisions where, according to Loxton, "Sanderson simply erased the critical fact that his expedition publicly declared the tracks to be a hoax.
+He cut all discussion of suspected hoaxers, including Al Williams."

+Sanderson founded the Ivan T. Sanderson Foundation in August 1965 on his New Jersey property, which became the Society for the Investigation of the Unexplained (SITU) in 1967.
+SITU was a non-profit organization that investigated claims of strange phenomena ignored by mainstream science.
 His friend and fellow cryptozoologist Loren Coleman says that Sanderson could be skeptical.
 In Mysterious America, Coleman writes that Sanderson discovered the 1909 "Jersey Devil" incident was an elaborate real estate hoax.

-Sanderson founded the Ivan T. Sanderson Foundation in August 1965 on his New Jersey property, which became the Society for the Investigation of the Unexplained (SITU) in 1967.
-SITU was a non-profit organization that investigated claims of strange phenomena ignored by mainstream science.